Consulting and advocacy for Parents

 - Facilitating parent/teacher meetings.

 - Supporting the development of parent support groups for gifted programs and parent affiliate groups for state gifted organizations.

-- Helping my child's pediatrician, physician, or counselor understand what it means to be gifted.
+How can I help my child's doctor understand what it means to be gifted?

 Advocating for Gifted and High-Achieving Students in the Era of NCLB